How You Can Prepare For Surgery and General Anesthesia

 If you are scheduled to undergo surgery, it can be nerve wracking as your procedure date approaches.
 General anesthesia relaxes the muscles in your digestive track that keeps food and stomach acids from entering your air passages.
 It is very important you follow your doctor’s instructions on when to stop eating and drinking before your surgery.
 These instructions could include, but are not limited to:

 - You may need to avoid some vitamins, blood thinners or other medication.
 Your doctor will advise you.
-Make sure you tell your doctor about any vitamin, supplement, and/or medication you use.
+Make sure you tell your doctor about any vitamins, supplements, and/or medication you use.

 - Tell your doctor about any and every allergy: drug, food, etc.